 Reasons for Resealing

-When your tent’s rainfly starts flaking or peeling, the waterproofing is breaking down.
-Resealing isn’t just a precaution.
-It’s necessary for keeping your tent functional and your trips dry.
-Water leaking through is the most obvious sign you need to act.
+When your tent’s rainfly starts flaking or peeling, the waterproofing has broken down.
+Resealing isn’t just a precaution — it’s necessary to keep your tent functional and your trips dry.
+Water leaking through the fly is the clearest sign you need to act.

-Older tents or ones stored while damp are especially vulnerable.
-Regular resealing helps prevent costly water damage and stops mold from taking hold.
+Older tents and ones stored while damp are especially vulnerable.
+Regular resealing prevents costly water damage and stops mold from taking hold.
 Catching issues early also protects the tent’s structure before problems get serious.

 Preparing the Tent

 Before re-waterproofing, clean the rainfly thoroughly with cold water and Revivex Pro Cleaner to remove dirt and oils.
-Make sure it’s completely dry before you start.
+It must be completely dry before you start.
 Work on a clean, flat surface to avoid picking up new contaminants.

-Start by hand washing the tent with cold water and a non-abrasive sponge to lift dirt and oils.
+Hand wash the tent with cold water and a non-abrasive sponge to lift dirt and oils.
 Add Revivex Pro Cleaner to tackle grime and mildew.
-Clean both the rainfly and the tent floor, since both collect dirt that interferes with waterproofing.
+Clean both the rainfly and the tent floor — both collect dirt that interferes with waterproofing.

 |---|---|---|